justmesam/Bucketlist_RESTful_API/README.md

 > ./run.py

 The server will be running on    `http://127.0.0.1:5000/`
-Now you can include an endpoin of choice;
+Now you can include an endpoint of choice;
 eg:   `http://127.0.0.1:5000/auth/register`